soramitsu/fearless-utils-Android/README.md

 * `pojo` - for json values
 * `pojoList` - for list of json values

-All mappers returns a `nullable` result by default.
+All mappers return a `nullable` result by default.
 You can add `nonNull()` modifier to change this behavior.
 In case of null result, the `RpcException` will be thrown.

 #### Usage